How Much Do Entrepreneurs Make?

 Deciding exactly how much to pay yourself when you start a business is both an emotional and practical decision.

-It’s easy to dream about those business tycoons who seem have it all and either sell yourself short (“Seriously, I have to Google everything!”) or, maybe just as bad, give yourself an unnecessary ego boost (“I’m kind of a big deal.”).
+It’s easy to get caught in the idealism of entrepreneurship and feel like you don’t belong among the Silicon Valley CEOs who seem have it all.
+Or, maybe, it’s just as bad to give yourself an unnecessary ego boost and not realistically assess your situation.
 One can be unfair to your personal expenses and needs, and the other can be deadly for growth and cash flow.

-While there’s no exact equation for determining when or how much, the best way to avoid any emotional hemming and hawing is to think of your compensation strictly in terms of business.
+Although there’s no exact entrepreneur salary equation that’ll help you determine when or how much, the best way to avoid any emotional hemming and hawing is to think of your compensation strictly in terms of business.
 What’s in the long-term best interest of your company?
 With this mind, you’ll ultimately take home what’s fair for your business—and yourself.